 Our strong grounding in the open source ecosystem, with an emphasis on portability, was highlighted in the report.
 Our goal is to help more organizations take advantage of cloud services, which means offering the tools to build, scale, and quickly move to the cloud.
 Our dedication to portability and open source gives you the flexibility to build on your own terms.

 Sharing our best practices with customers

 Our Customer Reliability Engineering (CRE) program is an approach that can help customers succeed while running their operations on Google Cloud Platform (GCP).
 We built CRE to provide a shared operational fate between you and Google, giving you more control over the critical applications you’ve entrusted with us.

 Google Cloud continues to be adopted by enterprises who are looking to achieve greater availability, scalability, and security in the cloud.
 Gartner’s IaaS Magic Quadrant is now the sixth report from a leading analyst firm that has identified Google Cloud as a Leader.
-You can download a complimentary copy of the Gartner Cloud Infrastructure as a Service Magic Quadrant report on our website.
+You can download a complimentary copy of the Gartner Cloud Infrastructure as a Service Magic Quadrant report on our website (requires an email address).